chromadrive/iosdecal-textbook/readme.md

 1) Install (or upgrade) [Node](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/en/docs/install)
 2) `cd` into the `website` folder
+3) Install Docusaurus using npm: `npm install docusaurus`
-3) To load the site, run `npm start` and go to http://localhost:3000 in your browser
+4) To load the site, run `npm start` and go to http://localhost:3000 in your browser

 ## Writing Sections